thomasWeise/docker-texlive/README.md

     xelatex.sh myDocument
     exit

 This should leave the compiled PDF file in folder `/my/path/to/document/`.
+If you are not using my pre-defined scripts for building (see below under point 3.1), I recommend doing `chmod 777 myDocument.pdf` after the compilation, to ensure that the produced document can be accessed inside your real (host) system's user, and not just from the Docker container.

 The first line of the above example (`docker run -v /my/path/to/document/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i thomasweise/texlive`) will start the docker container and you will find yourself at the command line prompt of the (Bash) shell running inside the container.
 In the following lines, we execute commands inside this container and with `exit`, we close/shut down the container and return to the original terminal from which you started.